kansen/tictactoe/README.md

 Steps:
 1. Click on the download link which goes to the page.
 Click on the Download button.
 2. Click on Download when Android ask for your confirmation.
-3. If it asked, give permission for download file from Unknown Source.
+3. If it asked, give permission for downloading file from Unknown Source.
-4. Click to install the file.
+4. Confirm to download the file and install.